wrf/envbiogeo-mgap/analysis_tutorial/README.md

 It is advisable to first watch this [tutorial](https://www.rstudio.com/resources/webinars/a-gentle-introduction-to-tidy-statistics-in-r/) about using RStudio.

-There are some handy references of commands for [base-R](https://raw.githubusercontent.com/rstudio/cheatsheets/master/base-r.pdf), [dplyr](https://raw.githubusercontent.com/rstudio/cheatsheets/master/data-transformation.pdf), and [ggplot](https://raw.githubusercontent.com/rstudio/cheatsheets/master/data-visualization.pdf)
+There are some handy references of commands for [base-R](https://raw.githubusercontent.com/rstudio/cheatsheets/master/base-r.pdf), [dplyr](https://raw.githubusercontent.com/rstudio/cheatsheets/master/data-transformation.pdf), and [ggplot](https://raw.githubusercontent.com/rstudio/cheatsheets/master/data-visualization.pdf).

+For more details about statistics in R, see [learning statistics with R](https://learningstatisticswithr.com/), and another good place to start would be Chapter 3 of that book (free as a pdf). **IF YOU HAVE NEVER USED R OR ANY OTHER PROGRAMMING LANGUAGE, PLEASE READ CHAPTER 3, AND FOLLOW ALONG WITH RSTUDIO**.

 ### Getting started ###
 R can run from the default starting directory, or can be changed to run and find files out of any given folder.
 You can see where the starting directory is (or current one, if changed) using the `getwd()` function.